-3330 Public Finance

-Financial administration by agencies of local, state, and federal government; principles of taxation; sales, property, income, and inheritance taxes; analysis of government expenditures and public credit.
-Prerequisite: Economics 3104.
+3330 Public Finance Financial administration by agencies of local, state, and federal government; principles of taxation; sales, property, income, and inheritance taxes; analysis of government expenditures and public credit.
+Prerequisite: Economics 3104 or Economics 3101.

-3340 Labor Problems

-An introductory course in labor-management relations, unions, management, and the government; including pertinent history, and labor legislation.
-Prerequisite: Economics 3104.
+3340 Labor Problems An introductory course in labor-management relations, unions, management, and the government; including pertinent history, and labor legislation.
+Prerequisite: Economics 3104 or Economics 3101.